It’s become harder to get a payday loan and other high cost credit in 2022.

 If you have other sorts of debt, could you manage them if the interest was frozen?
 Read how debt management can help.

 A debt adviser can help you look at all your options.
 Call National Debtline on 0808 808 4000 for advice on what you should do.
-This is free, confidential and non-judgemental.
+They are free, confidential and non-judgemental.

 Make an affordability complaint